dreoporto/camknows/README.md

 Environmental conditions such as direct sunlight can affect sensitivity.

+### Motion Frames Threshold: `motion_frames_threshold`

+Set the number of consecutive motion detection image frames for an image to be saved.

 ### Elapsed Time: `time_lapse_seconds`

 This is set to `3600` seconds, or 1 hour, by default.
 With this setting, a new image will be saved one hour from the time the last image was saved.
 This feature assures you that the system is up and running in the event there is no movement.
 A `diff_score` is not included in the file name in these instances.
 Example: `camknows-2021-09-04-09-41-06-577426-af3b73de.jpg`